Early childhood

-Asylum-seeking children can attend local national primary and secondary schools on the same basis as Irish children.
-This has been made an express right under the Reception Conditions Regulations.[1]
+Asylum-seeking children can also attend local national primary and secondary schools on the same basis as Irish children.
+This has been made an express right under the Reception Conditions Regulations.[2]

-The Irish Refugee Council and other organisations raised concern about access to education for children living in emergency accommodation.
-In November 2019, the Newstalk radio station reported that up to 30 children living in emergency Direct Provision accommodation were not attending school.[2]
-The Irish Refugee Council, in the report ‘Reception Conditions Directive: One Year On report’, called on the Minister for Education to ensure children in emergency centres are enrolled in school, and it said the use of Bed and Breakfasts and hotels to accommodate protection applicants should be phased out as soon as possible.
+The Irish Refugee Council and other organisations have previously raised concern about access to education for children living in emergency accommodation.
+In November 2019, the Newstalk radio station reported that up to 30 children living in emergency Direct Provision accommodation were not attending school.[3]
+The Irish Refugee Council, in the report ‘Reception Conditions Directive: One Year On’ report’, called on the Minister for Education to ensure children in emergency centres are enrolled in school, and it said the use of Bed and Breakfasts and hotels to accommodate protection applicants should be phased out as soon as possible.[4]

 The City of Dublin Education and Training Board Separated Children’s Service has offered educational services and support to separated children since 2001.
 The most prominent feature of the service is their Refugee Access Programme, which is a transition service for newly arrived separated children and other young people ‘from refugee backgrounds’.
 The programme provides intensive English instruction, integration programmes and assists young people in preparing to navigate the Irish education system.
 Additionally, the service provides support after transition, including study support, outreach, a drop-in and a youth group.[7]